 \section{Introduction}

-The Standard Model (SM) of particle physics stands as a robust and extensively tested theoretical framework that has successfully described a wide range of experimental observations.
-However, several phenomena and experimental measurements suggest that the Standard Model (SM) is an incomplete description of nature.
-Some of these observations include neutrino oscillations, the existence of dark matter, the imbalance between matter and antimatter in the universe, and various flavor anomalies in particle decays.
-These observations collectively highlight the necessity for further research and investigations aimed at advancing our understanding of the fundamental laws of nature.
-The pursuit of new physics beyond the Standard Model is essential to address these unanswered questions and to provide a more comprehensive framework that can account for all known phenomena.
+The standard model (SM) of particle physics stands as a robust and extensively tested theoretical framework that has successfully described a wide range of experimental observations.
+However, several phenomena and experimental measurements suggest that the SM is an incomplete description of nature.
+Various observations such as neutrino oscillations, the existence of dark matter, the imbalance between matter and antimatter in the universe, and various flavor anomalies in particle decays collectively highlight the necessity for further research and investigations aimed at advancing our understanding of the fundamental laws of nature.